cloudmesh-community/book/chapters/cloud/arch.md

 This is a great organization to lean on if you have open questions about architecture and the best way to secure it.
 There are working groups that look across 38 domains of Cloud Security.
-These groups meet actively and they cover current topics, opportunities and ask relevant questions.
-It is a great place to networks with experts in the field and ask questions specific to your company or academic project.
-You may also find an answer to your question in the white papers, reports, tools, trainings, and services they have available.
+These groups meet actively, and they cover current topics, opportunities, and ask relevant questions.
+It is a place for networks with experts in the field and ask questions specific to your company or academic project.
+You may also find an answer to your question in the white papers, reports, tools, training, and services they have available.

-The group of industry experts based use the following guiding principles when publishing their reference Architecture.
+The group of industry experts use the following guiding principles when publishing their reference Architecture.

 * Define protections that enable trust in the cloud.